 Clinical Neurophysiology, Electroencephalography Fellowship (Minnesota)

-Mayo Clinic's neurophysiology programs will prepare you for an academic career by providing you with experience in teaching, research and clinical studies.
-After completing your training, you will have the knowledge and experience necessary to establish and supervise a clinical neurophysiology laboratory in a teaching institution or integrated group practice.
+After completing your training, you will have the knowledge and experience necessary to establish and supervise a clinical neurophysiology laboratory in a teaching institution or clinical practice.

-The Clinical Neurophysiology Electroencephalography (EEG) fellowship is an integrated program, encompassing EEG and epilepsy.
-The fellowship experience is one year in duration.
-Many CNP-EEG fellows elect to take an additional year of fellowship in Adult or Pediatric Epilepsy.
+The Clinical Neurophysiology Electroencephalography Fellowship is an integrated program that encompasses electroencephalography (EEG) and epilepsy.
+This fellowship experience is one year long, though many fellows elect to take an additional year of training in epilepsy in the Epilepsy Fellowship.

-The CNP-EEG fellowship includes both didactic and clinical experiences.
-Experience in clinical epilepsy is integrated with the CNP-EEG fellowship by rotations in the Adult and Pediatric Epilepsy Monitoring units and Epilepsy clinic.
-During the fellowship you will become proficient in:
+The fellowship includes both didactic and clinical experiences.
+Experience in clinical epilepsy is integrated with the fellowship through rotations in the adult and pediatric epilepsy monitoring units and adult and pediatric epilepsy clinics.

 - Coordinating special studies